afrinaad/PlantViz/README.md

           .call(force.drag)
  ```

 Interactivity is also added to encourage the communication between users and data.
 Images of plant are shown whenever the user hovers the cursor on the node containing plant scientific name.
-(For reference Figure 10)
 ```
 .on("mouseover", function(d) {